MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 > Mentoring(s)... precise definition is elusive

 I fully agree with the precise definition of mentorship being elusive.
 From what I have found there are many different forms of mentorship.
-Having looked at the ones listed on wikipedia, probably the closest form of mentorship to the type of mentoring we do with our graduate software developer is **Profession or trade mentoring**.
+Having looked at the ones listed on wikipedia, the closest form of mentoring to the type of mentoring we do with our graduate software developer is **Profession or trade mentoring**.

-According to wikipedia, a profession or trade mentor is someone who is currently in the profession the mentee is entering.
-That person know the trends, important changes and new practices that the mentee should know to stay at the top of their career.
+A profession or trade mentor is someone who is currently in the profession the mentee is entering.
+That person knows the trends, important changes and new practices that the mentee should know to stay at the top of their career and helps guide them through these things.

+While the definition of a profession or trade mentor is close, I doesn't fully resonate with me so I'm going to create yet another a form of mentorship to the array that already exists which I call  **Technical Mentorship** (gasp).

+### What is technical mentoring?

+So what is technical mentorin?
+I'm going to propose a defitinion to frame it...

+Technical mentoring is a process for the informal transmission of knowledge, social capital, and support perceived by the recipient as relevant to their development as a software practitioner; it entails informal communication, usually face-to-face and during a sustained period of time, between the person who is perceived to have greater relevant knowledge, wisdom, and technical experience (the mentor) and a person who is perceived to have less (the protégé)"*.
 ### Technical mentoring is a role, not a tool

-It goes on to say *"Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support perceived by the recipient as relevant to work, career, or professional development; mentoring entails informal communication, usually face-to-face and during a sustained period of time, between a person who is perceived to have greater relevant knowledge, wisdom, or experience (the mentor) and a person who is perceived to have less (the protégé)"*.
+Technical mentorship is a role, not a tool or technique.
+In the English language we seem often use the same words to describe both roles and tools (for instance coaching is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool--sooaa confusing!).

 > Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support...

-While the definition of a profession or trade mentor is close, I don't really like them as words so I'm going to create yet another a new form of mentorship which I call  **Technical Mentorship** (gasp).

-Technical mentorship is a role, not a tool or technique.
-In the English language we seem often use the same words to describe both roles and tools (for instance coaching is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool--sooad confusing!).

 There are are various tools/techniques I've seen technical mentors use.
 What to use largely depends on where your mentee is at in their learning journey.
 Some of the tools/techniques I've seen include: